Bachelor of Science (Hons) in Applied Biology

 1. Invitrogen (Thermo Fisher Scientific) Summer Marketing Internship Programme 2016

-Invitrogen (Thermo Fisher Scientific) are currently recruiting for a marketing intern, who will assist the marketing and sales teams on various stages of online and offline marketing campaigns.
-The placement is expected to begin on 1st June 2016 and end on 31st August 2016.
-The successful candidate is expected to work 3 days per week.
+Invitrogen (Thermo Fisher Scientific) recruited for a marketing intern, who was expected to assist the marketing and sales teams on various stages of online and offline marketing campaigns.
+The placement was scheduled to begin on 1st June 2016 and end on 31st August 2016.
+The successful candidate was expected to work 3 days per week.

 2. WWF (HK) Summer Internships 2016

-The WWF (Hong Kong) are offering a number of internship placements during summer 2016.
+The WWF (Hong Kong) offered a number of internship placements during summer 2016.

 3. HKWP Summer Internship Programme 2016

-The Hong Kong Wetland Park (HKWP) Summer Internship Programme aims at offering opportunities for students of tertiary institutions to gain working experience through taking part in daily operations and front-line nature conservation work in HKWP.
-Interns will receive a series of training, covering basic knowledge on wetlands, park management, interpretation skills as well as wildlife identification.
-There will only be 18 places available for candidates from local and overseas institutions
+The Hong Kong Wetland Park (HKWP) Summer Internship Programme aimed at offering opportunities for students of tertiary institutions to gain working experience through taking part in daily operations and front-line nature conservation work in HKWP.
+Interns would receive a series of training, covering basic knowledge on wetlands, park management, interpretation skills as well as wildlife identification.
+There was only 18 places available for candidates from local and overseas institutions

 4. Coastal Watch 2015 – 2016